bazzlebream/dawn-of-everything/docs/graeber_david.md

 - leaps like this:
 - > After all, to an outside observer, a society where everyone was exactly the same, and one where they were all so completely different as to preclude any sort of comparison, would seem equally ‘egalitarian’.[Dawn of everything](dawn_of_everything_graeber_wengrow.md) p 73

+- what is thought of as the normal, default state
+	- eg when it changes to "human primordial soup" without trapping of civilization
+	- when Western phil sees the rational, isolated individual as default

+- a kind of Piaget-an look at things:
+- > “Recall that for Lévi-Strauss, there was a clear link between seasonal variations of social structure and a certain kind of political freedom.
+The fact that one structure applied in the rainy season and another in the dry allowed Nambikwara chiefs to view their own social arrangements at one remove: to see them as not simply ‘given’, in the natural order of things, but as something at least partially open to human intervention.
+The case of the British Neolithic – with its alternating phases of dispersal and monumental construction – indicates just how far such intervention could sometimes go.”
+[Dawn of everything](dawn_of_everything_graeber_wengrow.md) p 106

 [^1]: [Dawn of everything](dawn_of_everything_graeber_wengrow.md) p 523